sammykao/UnfollowScript/README.md

 Disclaimer: This is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Instagram.

 Use it at your own risk!.

-## Notes

-Part of the script was taken from the repo of [@davidarroyo1234](https://github.com/davidarroyo1234/InstagramUnfollowers)